kprohaszka/due-date-calculator/README.md

 7. Use Mocking frameworks for the updated logic.
 8. Add dependency injection to reduce class coupling for better modularity, testability and scalability.

-## Improvement branch -> feature/dependency-injection-refactor
+## Improvement branch -> feature/dependency-injection-refactor:

-## Dependency Injection & Interface-based Design
+### Dependency Injection & Interface-based Design

-This project has been refactored to use dependency injection and interfaces, providing several key benefits:
+On dependency-injection-refactor branch this project has been refactored to use dependency injection and interfaces, to showcase a possible path of future improvement, providing several key benefits:

 ### Key Design Features